dm13450/dm13450.github.io/about.md

 permalink: /about/
 ---

-I have recently defended (and now minorly correcting) my PhD in Statistical Science where I studied at University College London (UCL)  and a member of the Financial Computing CDT.
+I have recently finished my PhD in Statistical Science where I studied at University College London (UCL)  and a member of the Financial Computing CDT.
 I also have an MRes in Computer Science and an MPhys in Theoretical Physics from the University of Manchester.